Stefanomarton/DotFiles/README.md

 Changing the $HOSTNAME I can set what I need.
 If you don't know how to change hostname after installation, you can read [here](https://wiki.archlinux.org/title/Network_configuration#Set_the_hostname)

+## AwesomeWM

+I love awesomeWM, it is an automatic tiling window manager, written in lua and extremely extensible.
+At the beginning the learning curve is very steep, I was coming from i3, with zero knowledge about Lua.
+I now keep it fairly simple, but there are some crazy setup that you need to see!
+You can find them in the
+I use

+In this config files you can find two different awesome setup:

++ Awesome
++ Awesome-laptop

+This is because I use different configuration file on laptop and desktop, I explain how I do it [below](https://github.com/Stefanomarton/DotFiles/edit/master/README.md#xinit).